pyeve/flask-sentinel/README.md

 ```

 ## Usage
-Once all the extension and all its dependencies are installed, you can use the
+Once the extension and its dependencies are installed, you can use it like any
-extension like any other Flask extension:
+other Flask extension:

 ```python